-I would like to ask: Can the minister update the House today on how his department is working on this issue through the shared directional statement with the Royal Canadian Mounted Police's "V" division?
+I would like to ask: can the minister update the House today on how his department is working on this issue through the shared directional statement with the Royal Canadian Mounted Police's "V" Division?
+Thank you, Mr. Speaker.

 Speaker: Hon.
 Minister of Justice, Mr. David Akeeagok.